 • Entering the world of work

 • Finding a place to live outside the caregiver’s home

 • Aging with a disability

 As a first step in Transition POINTS, we have written six guides to address important issues that parents should consider at each of these important life stages.
 The guides are designed to help you recognize opportunities, weigh options, and work through decisions.
 Checklists, timelines, worksheets, and links to other resources are included wherever possible.
 Each document has also been reviewed by a task force of parents and professionals with relevant experience and expertise.

 Although each guide addresses issues related to a specific phase of life, each repeats information parents and caregivers need to know whether their loved one is two, 22 or 62 years old: how to protect your loved one’s financial future, how to apply for benefits, and where to go for more help, these comprehensive booklets help guide you through the process to find services and programs for you child or adults with a disability.

-Special Education Guide – Getting the Most from Special Education
+• Special Education – Getting the Most from Special Education

-Transition – Securing a Future for your Child with a Disability
+• Transition to Adult Services – Securing a Future for your Child with a Disability

 Marymount University Students and transition participants talk about transition and The Arc of Northern Virginia’s Transition Series